leoshingkung1122/backend-skill-checkpoint-express-server/README.md

 # Question & Answer API Server

-A RESTful API server built with Express.js and PostgreSQL for managing questions, answers, and voting system.
+A RESTful API server built with Express.js and PostgreSQL for managing questions and answers.

 ## Features

 - **Question Management**: Create, read, update, delete, and search questions
 - **Answer System**: Add answers to questions with character limit validation
-- **Voting System**: Upvote/downvote questions and answers
 - **Category Support**: Organize questions by categories
 - **Search Functionality**: Search questions by title or category